fbiego/openai-random-poem/README.md

 ### today's poem

-Programming is like a chess game of code,
+Programming, a language of its own,
+A language of ifs, ands, and buts,
-A battle of wit and logic to explore
+A language of logic and reason,
-Its like a puzzle to solve, and the right moves to make
-To guide the computer and get the desired result you take.

-From strings to classes, algorithms to loops,
-Syntax and structure, its a battle you must choose
-To create something from nothing, and do it with precision
-To get it all right, you must use your intuition.

-Memory management and data structures,
-Threads and debugging, you must endure
+A language you must learn to love.
-To learn and understand the language of the machines
-You must be patient and never lose your dreams.

-Programming is a challenge, and a great adventure
-Where you must keep at it, and never waver
+A language of numbers and symbols,
+A language of rules and commands,
+A language of structure and order,
+A language that expands.

+A language of syntax and semantics,
+A language that needs deciphering,
+A language that's ever changing,
+A language of surprises and wonders.

-For it can be a journey of creativity and joy
+A language of creativity and innovation,
-Where you can make a mark and make the world employ.
+A language of exploration and discovery,
+A language of problem solving and solutions,
+A language that's so necessary.

+Programming, a language of its own,
+A language that's worth the time,
+A language of endless possibilities,
+A language that's truly sublime.